Hillsborough Cemetery: History

 Hillsborough Cemetery is one of the older cemeteries in the Auckland Region.
 It was purchased by the Onehunga Borough Council and established in 1916, to provide more space for burials as Waikaraka Cemetery, closer to Onehunga, no longer had available space.
 During the first six years of operation, very few burials were undertaken at the cemetery, primarily of paupers along the eastern section along Goodall Street.
 Onehunga Borough Council advertised for a caretaker for Hillsborough Cemetery in 1917, when Waikaraka Cemetery was nearly full.
 Agreement was reached with Mount Roskill Road Board about access, though further discussed in 1923 and 1935.

 The cemetery was primarily in use between 1916 and 1976, and it served as an administration hub for the cemeteries of the area, and people were able to reach the cemetery through a bus service, which stopped within the cemetery.
-The cemetery features sections for three religious orders: St Mary's of Ponsonby, Little Sisters of the Poor (also of Ponsonby) and the Sisters of the Good Shepherd, of Waikowhai.
+The cemetery features sections for three religious orders: St Mary's of Ponsonby, Little Sisters of the Poor (also of Ponsonby) and the Sisters of the Good Shepherd, of Waikōwhai.

 The final plots in the cemetery were sold in 1974, however burials have continued in the reserved plots.